xen-project/xen/SUPPORT.md

 when used to remove drivers and backends from domain 0 (i.e., Driver Domains).

+### x86/Multiple IOREQ servers

+	Status: Experimental

+An IOREQ server provides emulated devices to HVM and PVH guests.
+QEMU is normally the only IOREQ server, but Xen has support for multiple IOREQ servers.
+This allows for custom or proprietary device emulators to be used in addition to QEMU.

 ### ARM/Non-PCI device passthrough

     Status: Supported, not security supported